Jbssnnt/CyberSecurityProject/win32/README.txt

 I happened on my current solution after dismissing it earlier.
 Microsoft’s ‘Process Monitor’ is a beautiful GUI based program that captures calls made by the system and displays them for you in a nice little package.
 This was not what I was looking for however, needing a streamlined CLI-style implementation.
 Eventually, I learned that it could be run in a minimal fashion and its contents output in just the right way with some command line trickery.
 With the gift of hindsight, I would have taken a much different approach to this project.
 While there is no perfect Windows solution, a DIY solution would likely have been possible given various Microsoft debugging tools and many hours of reading, debugging and possibly reverse-engineering of the Ntdll.dll among other things.

+After tweaking and testing I have realised a misstep I have taken, I am only checking for DLL usage at the start of the application running.
+For an extended run, with things being open and accessed in teh background, more DLLs and other applications may be loaded, and this is not taken into account.
+In a future revision of this application, I would run this at the start (as it is now) and at the end, and during also, giving you a good safety net of all things running.

 I hope the solution that I have come up with will suit the short term needs of the client.